Canadian Pacific Holiday Train to make two stops Dec. 2

 The first will be at the Sturtevant Amtrak Depot, 9900 E. Exploration Court, a customary stop on the festive route.
 That’s scheduled for 6:50 p.m. on Monday, Dec.
 2. The new stop will be at The Depot Tavern, 11402 Highway G, in Caledonia, on the same day at 8 p.m.

-The Depot Tavern will also host a community fundraising party for the Racine County Food Bank beginning at 4 p.m.
+The Depot Tavern and Parker Power Equipment will also host a community fundraising party for the Racine County Food Bank beginning at 4 p.m.
+Party-goers are asked to bring nonperishable food and cash donations for the food bank.

-Highway G will be closed from highway H to V from 6 to 10 p.m.
+Highway G will be closed from highways H to V from 6 to 10 p.m.
 Three shuttle buses will be available for transporting party-goers from these locations:

 - Swan’s Pumpkin Farm, 5930 Highway H, beginning at 5 p.m.